Leftover Ham Bone & Split Pea Soup

 1 tbsp extra virgin olive oil (optional)

-Add oil and onions – sauté and stir for 5 minutes or until translucent
+2. add oil and onions – sauté for 5 minutes or until translucent (wooden stir spoon)

-Add onions, carrots, potatoes, garlic and thyme – sauté and stir for 5 minutes
+3. add carrots, potatoes, garlic and thyme – sauté for 5 minutes

-Add boiled water and bring to a boil
+5. add water – turn up heat and bring to a boil

-Add chopped ham – cook for 30 minutes or until desired consistency
+11. add chopped ham – cook for 30 minutes or until desired consistence